 Mastery means understanding all of the Levels and progressions of the System.

 Mastery also means being able to perform all of those skills from Level 1 to Level 10.

-And it means being able to adapt training for yourself and teach someone else how to become Level 10.
+AND MOST IMPORTANTLY, it means being able to adapt training for yourself and teach someone else how to become Level 10.

 And if you desire, it could include performing and competing!

 Here’s some performers from Pacific Rim Athletics showcasing their skills LIVE at the annual Cirque Shows in Anchorage.